-To be eligible for the award, the book-length literary translation must be translated from any language, except German, into English and published in the United States between January 1, 2014 and December 31, 2015.
+To be eligible for the award, the book-length literary translation must be translated from any language, except German, into English and published in the United States January 1, 2014 and December 31, 2015.

 The published translation must list the translator’s name on the title page and preferably on the dust jacket.
 Preference will be given to published works that provide biographical information about the translator.

 The translator does not have to be an ATA member; however, the translator should have a strong connection with the U.S. through citizenship or permanent residence.
 The nomination must be submitted by the publisher of the translated work.

 The nomination must be submitted by the publisher of the work and must include the following:

 March 1, 2016.
 Publishers are encouraged to submit nominations early.

 $1,000, a certificate of recognition, and up to $500 toward expenses for attending the ATA Annual Conference.

 Lois Feuerle, Chair

 ATA Honors & Awards Committee

 225 Reinekers Lane, Suite 590